simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 You can see your scene now without the labels, and some basic information in a window, such as the current FPS and the size of the game window.
 You can use `WASD` and your mouse to fly around with the camera.
 This is how we think the scene will look.

 #### SideQuest: Make a Movie
-You can even click record, and record a short scene with the camera, by clicking the record button that appeared.
+The `Game` tab has a cool feature.
+You can record a short scene with the camera, by clicking the record button that appeared.

 ![smallest-gif](https://user-images.githubusercontent.com/954596/59079773-e176fc00-88aa-11e9-98f9-f8822c662279.gif)